-According to a new research report “Global T-Cell Immunotherapy Pipeline Analysis, 2016 - Clinical Trials & Results, Patent, Designation, Collaboration, and Other Developments” published by P&S Market Research, the T cell immunotherapy exhibits strong pipeline with estimated 139 drug candidates in 2016.
+According to a new research report “Global T-Cell Immunotherapy Pipeline Analysis, 2016 - Clinical Trials & Results, Patent, Designation, Collaboration, and Other Developments” published by P&S Intelligence, the T cell immunotherapy exhibits strong pipeline with estimated 139 drug candidates in 2016.

 T-cell immunotherapy pipeline in 2016

 The study analyzed that the T-cell immunotherapy pipeline comprised of 139 therapeutic candidates in different stages of development.
 The high prevalence of cancer across the globe fuels the extensive research and development for the T-cell immunotherapeutic.
 T-cell immunotherapy is emerging as novel and promising approach for the treatment of cancer.
 It is gaining huge traction globally, for its several advantages over conventional therapies such as very low or no side effects and high specificity.